Click the 'Play' button to read out loud this webpage content

-Each of the 7 week days actually represents a planet and these are named only after them, as per the Hindu system.
+Each of the 7 week days actually represents a planet and is named only after them, as per the Hindu system.
 Thus, Monday represents the Moon; Tuesday, Mars; Wednesday, Mercury; Thursday, Jupiter; Friday, Venus; Saturday, Saturn; and Sunday, the Sun.
-This apart, the weekdays are also dedicated to different specific Gods and it is strongly believed that offering prayers to that particular deity on his or her special week day, will please the deity and get his or her blessings in abundance.
+Apart from this, the weekdays are also dedicated to different specific deities.
+It is strongly believed that offering prayers to that particular deity and the planetary god on his or her special weekday would please the deity and help receive their blessings in abundance.

-Sun is the center of the solar system, whom all the other planets revolve around.
+Sun is the center of the solar system, which all the other planets revolve around.
 He is self luminary and remains the primary source of all energy in the world.
-Though astrology counts the Sun as the prime among the planets, astronomically speaking Sun is not a planet at all, but is a star, and can be thus be termed as the superstar among the planets!
+Though astrology counts the Sun as the prime among the planets, astronomically Sun is not a planet, but is a star, and can be thus be termed as the ‘superstar’ among the planets.
 Sun is called Surya and is also known by many names, one of which is Ravi and Sunday, the day of the Sun, is known as Ravivar.
 While this celestial entity represents a host of qualities like conscience, intelligence, individuality, courage, devotion to God, immunity, self-reliance, liberal attitude, honor, trustworthiness, royalty, leadership and fame, he primarily signifies power and authority.
-The Sun God himself, who is also referred to as Suryanarayana, is worshipped as the presiding deity on Sunday, the day dedicated to him.
+The Sun God himself, who is also referred to as Surya Narayana, is worshipped as the presiding deity on Sunday.

-The devout start observing the Ravivar Vrat or Sunday Fasting on Sunday morning, with the offering of water to the Sun God and performing the puja.
+Devotees start the Ravivar Vrat or Sunday Fasting on Sunday morning with the offering of water to the Sun God and performing the Pooja.
 As red is his color, his idol is dressed in red, and is decorated with flowers like red lotus.
 The worship is also done by offering incense, sandalwood paste, wheat grain and specially prepared dishes.
-Then the fast begins with the reading of Ravivar Vrat Katha and continues till the sighting of the Sun next morning, when it is concluded with the offering of water to the deity.
+Then the fast begins with the reading of Ravivar Vrat Katha (story of the Sunday fasting) and continues till the sighting of the Sun next morning, when it is concluded with the offering of water to the deity.
 People can eat one meal during fasting, and if so, it should be taken before sunset and also, without salt, oil and fried items.
 Many give alms also to the poor.
 It is considered auspicious to begin the fasting on the first Sunday in the Shukla Paksha, the waxing moon fortnight, in Ashwin month (Sept-October) that corresponds to the Tamil month Purattasi.
 The fast can be continued for the next 12 or even 30 consecutive Sundays.